hai-h-nguyen/pomdp-domains/README.md

-This is the repo that store several pomdp domains that I use for my research.
+This is the repo that store domains used in [Leveraging Fully Observable Policies for Learning under Partial Observability](https://openreview.net/pdf?id=pn-HOPBioUE) accepted at CoRL 2022.
+See descriptions of these domains in the paper.

 ### Setup
 - Install `pip3 install -e .`
-- You will need MuJoCo to run for all domains except for Car-Flag
 - You will need to install https://github.com/hai-h-nguyen/pomdp_robot_domains to run Block-Picking

 ### Domains